-Alternative instruction will continue for the Spring 2021 semester.
+The mode of instruction for the Fall 2021 semester varies by degree program.
 Students should remain in communication with their instructors and follow their instructions.
 Cal State LA’s IT Resources for Remote Access are available here.

 The Master of Public Health (MPH) offered by Cal State LA in Downtown Los Angeles includes a unique focus on urban community health serving diverse populations in urban areas like Los Angeles.
 Students will understand how to improve health outcomes at the population level and how a variety of factors can impact the health of local communities.
 Cal State LA's program allows both recent bachelor's degree recipients and seasoned public health professionals to learn the intricacies of this growing field.

 Cal State LA is accredited under WSCUC (also known as WASC).
 The Department of Public Health's MPH program is in the process of specialty accreditation through the Council of Education in Public Health (CEPH), which means that Cal State LA Rongxiang Xu College of Health and Human Services, Department of Public Health intends to align and abide by national academic standards to effectively train Public Health professionals.
 Cal State LA's MPH program application for CEPH accreditation was accepted in March 2020 and is currently in CEPH Self-Study.

 Join our interest list to stay up to date on the latest MPH program updates and application windows.

 - Individuals with a passion for serving their community and improving health outcomes for individuals and populations

 - Individuals interested in understanding the principles, policies, and techniques needed to provide public health programming in the Los Angeles area

 - Those seeking work in some of the following capacities: healthcare administration, health education, community health, program management, research, public policy, behavioral and social sciences, and statistics and biostatistics

 Register to view/listen to a live OR prerecorded Master of Public Health program webinar here.